Skyscanner/backpack-ios/UNRELEASED.md

 **Added:**

 - Backpack/Button:
-  - A way to set custom paddings to support historic use cases.
-Marked it as deprecated as well.
+  - Introduction of a Deprecated new Legacy Link utton, to support historic cases on the app.

 ## How to write a good changelog entry